zimfw/zimfw/README.md

 ### Themes

-To preview some of the available themes, check the [themes page].
+To preview some of the available themes, check the [themes page][themes].

 ### Fish-shell history navigation
 ![history-substring-search]